atillavarga/atillavarga.github.io/_pages/about.md

 My name is Atilla Varga and I am a Chemistry MSc graduate from the [Barry Lab](https://carleton.ca/barrylab/) and currently work as an R&D Engineer at an `ALD` startup [Atlant 3D](https://www.atlant3d.com/).

-In my current position I help improve the resolution of the micronozzle used in Atlant 3D's [Nanofabricator](https://www.atlant3d.com/nanofabricators) (spatial Atomic Layer Deposition (`ALD`) instrument); as well as expand the `ALD` materials and process capabilities.
+In my current position I help improve Atlant 3D's [Nanofabricator](https://www.atlant3d.com/nanofabricators) (spatial Atomic Layer Deposition (`ALD`) instrument); as well as expand the `ALD` materials and process capabilities.

 My academic research focused on upgrading 3D-printed architectures by `ALD`, to demonstrate both dielectric and metal deposition and infiltration in these substrates.
 Previously I have worked on synthesizing organometallic precursors in inert-atmosphere conditions for `ALD`.